 - Basic.
 Free Forever.
 Track up to 5 apps.
 One click sync.
 Track sales and downloads. iAds tracking.
 API acessing.

-- Premium. $4.99 per month + $1.49 per app.
+- Premium. $4.99 per month + $1.99 per app (first 2 are free).
 Track as many apps as you like, first 2 apps are free.
 Automatic report importing.
 Daily and weekly email reports.
 Hourly rank tracking.
 Worldwide app reviews.
 Track sales and downloads.
 Multi user access. iAds tracking.
 API access.

 App Figures is all about what’s happening on the App Stores.
 If you have a number of different apps across a range of marketplaces and your focus is on getting downloads, then knowing the stats in all marketplaces is key.

 Bango‘s big point of difference is that they allow integration of their analytics platform into most major mobile operating systems including Blackberry, iOS, Android, Palm, Windows Mobile and Symbian.

 Facebook, Blackberry world, Opera Software, Telefonica 02, EA mobile,